Workers go on strike at California refinery owned by Chevron

 The old contract with Chevron in Richmond expired Feb.
 1, and workers had been reporting to their jobs on a rolling 24-hour extension, the union said.

-The San Ramon, California-based Chevron said on its website that the refinery produces gasoline, diesel and jet fuel and lubricating oils.
+The San Ramon, California-based Chevron said on its website that the refinery employs 1,300 workers and produces gasoline, diesel and jet fuel and lubricating oils.

+The union represents about 600 employees who include machinists, pipefitters, lab technicians and warehouse workers, White said.

+Chevron said in a statement it is “fully prepared to continue normal operations.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.